leoncik/LeonardWojcik_14_30082022_web-app/README.md

-# Wealth Health - HRnet
+# HRnet

-Project carried out as part of the Front-End Web Development Career Path of OpenClassrooms.
+This is the original code that was converted into a React app.